ad-kmt/java-multi-threading/notes/multi-threading-general/02_Multiprocessing_vs_Multitasking.md

 Multiprocessing refers to the use of multiple physical CPUs or cores within a computer to execute one or more tasks simultaneously.
 This approach can significantly speed up processing as tasks are genuinely executed in parallel.

-## Real-World Applications

-### Multitasking

-- **Operating Systems:** Like Windows or macOS, where users can browse the internet, listen to music, and edit documents all at once.
-- **Server Management:** Servers handling multiple requests from different clients at the same time without downtime.

-### Multiprocessing

-- **Scientific Computing:** Where complex calculations are spread out over many processors to decrease computation time.
-- **Video Rendering:** Where different frames might be processed in parallel to decrease the time needed to produce the final output.

 ## Conclusion

 While both multitasking and multiprocessing enhance the efficiency of using a computer's resources, the key difference lies in how tasks are actually processed—either appearing to be simultaneous through one CPU or genuinely concurrent through multiple CPUs.